 But is it really worth it?

-In this article I’ll run through a few of the pros and cons of hiring a professional web designer to build your website for you.
+In this article I’ll run through a few of the pros and cons of hiring a professional web designer to build your new or updated responsive website for you.
 Ultimately, it’s something that will work for some people, but not for others – so you need to do your research.

 Why should I consider paying a developer to build my website?